 Step 2: After step 1, you should hear the sound within a minute.
 If not, go back to your preferences page and (under 'Alerts for browser version') also check 'To play the alert sound, use mechanism adapted to iOS 6 and later' (even if you are not using iOS).
 Press the 'Start checking for jobs' button.

 Step 3: If you still don't hear the sound within a minute, use the 'Play sound' link (that has appeared near the top; it is only there when you use 'To play the alert sound, use mechanism adapted to iOS 6 and later').
 Once you press that link, the sound should start playing instantly.
 Also, this action loads the sound into memory.
 From now on it should play without any problem, unless the system decides to erase the sound due to tight memory conditions.
 Therefore, with bad luck, you may have to use the 'Play sound' link every now and then to load the sound back into memory.
 (In fact, this 'mechanism adapted to iOS 6 and later' is quite fragile.
-If you rely on it, you may want to switch to the iOS or Android app instead.)
+If you rely on it, you may want to switch to the Android app instead.)

 Step 4: Once you got the sound working, you may try checking the other options.
 Note that 'Show pop-up notification saying ... to alert for new job(s)' may disable the sound in some browsers, and 'When a new job is found, after .. seconds go to workbench and halt' may prevent the sound from playing if the interval is set too short (try 5-10 seconds at least).

 Step 5: If the previous steps don't solve the issue for you, just contact me and I'll be happy to help you.